 After lunch, we drove down the mountain into downtown to see the guided tour at the Fordyce Bathhouse, the National Park’s headquarters.
 The tour, as with all our experiences with the National Park System, was humorous, illuminating and entertaining as hell.
 The history at play vis-a-vis the bathhouses and the foundation of Hot Springs itself dovetailed beautifully into the knowledge bombs from the day before at the Gangster Museum.

 The Fordyce Bathhouse itself was beautiful, and no expense was spared in its construction.
 Italian marble, multiple massive stained glass windows overhead and the best technology of the time.
-The added bonus of the restored therapy and exercise devices from over 100 years ago was a special treat, and one I was excited to share with Fourth, one of my sisters, who is an Athletic Trainer.
+The added bonus of the restored therapy and exercise devices from over 100 years ago was a special treat, and one I was excited to share with my youngest sister, who is an Athletic Trainer.

 We explored the Promenade afterward, working up a powerful thirst, which we had already planned on slaking at the Superior Bathhouse Brewery.
 Even as the world’s only brewery to utilize a thermal spring, I’m not sure they needed the extra help.
 We sampled close to half of the extensive lineup along with some solid snacking and left exceedingly happy.
 Hot Springs begged a bit more exploring, and we were happy to oblige, but our appetites slowly got the better of us.
 As we headed back to our car, we found a pair of fellow travelers in need of a jump.
 After we completed the mission, Y put it best: “We’ve been so fortunate, obviously you help that person.”